tuftsdatalab/tuftsWorkshops/docs/2024_workshops/2024_bioinformatics201/linux/02_files.md

 Files are referred to by their location called the **path**

-- Absolute Path (From the root)
+- Absolute Path (From the root): /cluster/tufts/pi01/user01
-  - /cluster/tufts/pi01/user01

-- Relative Path (From my current location)
+- Relative Path (From my current location）： user01/file01
-  - user01/file01

 <img src="../images/file_system.png" width="600">